-At 1 July each year employees with at least 6 months service in their current role will move up one step on their salary scale, where a step is available.
+With the exception of the translation year detailed in clause 6.4, at 1 July each year, employees commencing in their role prior to 1 April of the same year will move up one step on their salary scale, where a step is available.

-If the employee is on the top step of the range, they remain on that step (but will still receive the PSPA increase that applies at 1 December each year).
+If the employee is on the top step of the range, they remain on that step.

-There is no accelerated movement - which means that for each year of this Collective Agreement an employee can move one step only, unless on the top step, where they will just have the PSPA adjustment.
+There is no accelerated movement - which means that for each year of this Collective Agreement an employee where eligible can move one step only, unless on the top step, where they will just have pay scale annual increase applied.